-A DHT can enrich the routing table structure beyond this base by either adding more buckets or adding more contacts per bucket.
+A DHT can enrich the routing table structure beyond this base case by either 1) adding more buckets or 2) adding more contacts per bucket.
 By adding more buckets, a DHT can guarantee that a larger number of bits will be improved at each step, thereby decreasing the number of hops for a lookup.
-For example, Pastry [3] uses a default symbol size of b=4 which guarantees 4 bits will be improved at each step.
+For example, Pastry [3] uses a default symbol size of b = 4 which guarantees 4 bits will be improved at each step.
 Tables in Chord can also be enriched in this way [7].

 Adding more contacts per bucket is used to guard against churn, an approach employed by DHTs such as Kademlia [4] and Tapestry [12].
 By having other contacts handy, a peer can more quickly repair its routing table when a failure is detected.
-Also, as observed in [4], with heavy-tailed session times, storing backups and only evicting unresponsive peers implicitly leads to a set of peers with good uptime characteristics.
-Finally, multiple contacts allows for the use of parallel routing.
-A bucket with k contacts is called a k-bucket.
+Furthermore, as observed in [4], with heavy-tailed session times, storing backups and only evicting unresponsive peers implicitly leads to a set of peers with good uptime characteristics.
+Finally, multiple contacts per route allow for the use of parallel routing.